-THE University of Salford raises awareness of homophobia and abuse in sport, as staff and students display their rainbow laces on campus.
+The University of Salford is raising awareness of homophobia and abuse in sport, as staff and students display their rainbow laces on campus.

 Many societies and groups within the University of Salford, including Salford Proud and the University of Salford sports centre, are taking part by encouraging staff and students to swap their usual laces for rainbow laces.